Rich Text Editor / Document Model / Inlines / Inline Elements

 paragraph.Inlines.Add(text1);

-The result is that the text will be displayed with “Arial” as the specified panose number most closely matches that font.
+The result is that the text will be displayed with “Arial” as the specified Panose number most closely matches that font.

 Font Character and Word Spacing

-The FontCharacterSpacing and FontWordSpacing properties allow you to apply additional spacing between characters in the displayed text.
+The FontCharacterSpacing and FontWordSpacing properties allow you to apply additional spacing between characters and words in the displayed text.
 The FontCharacterSpacing property applies spacing in dips between every two adjacent characters in the text, whereas the FontWordSpacing applies additional spacing after each space character, thus increasing the distance between words in the text document.
-Both properties accept negative values so you can also them to condense or to expand the displayed text.
+Both properties accept negative values so you can also use them to condense or to expand the displayed text.

 Panose